 The Stranger produced "The Dance Battle of the Century" featuring FANKICK! vs. Streetbeat in a memorable dance off event at Westlake Center with 1000's of onlooking fans."Despite a stunning secret weapon deployed by FANKICK!--an instantly assembled army of two dozen backup dancers grooving in unison to "She Works Hard for the Money"--the tie-breaking Scream-O-Meter® favored, by the slimmest of shrieking margins Streetbeat..." -The Stranger(Readmoreabout it.)
 FANKICK! was commissioned by Microsoft, the Seattle Art Museum, Henry Art Gallery, the Wexley School for Girls and the Capitol Hill Block Party. "...these two fabulous young ladies are armed with massive amounts of energy and neon-colored attire so they can dance their way into your hearts." -The Stranger.
 In Seattle we performed at Velocity Dance Center, Neumos, Chop Suey, Mo Pop, the Olympic Sculpture Park, Pike Place Market and more.
 FANKICK! "took the beats to the streets" and danced in two tours to Las Vegas and New York City.
 I have worked with many artists and choreographers over the last two decades.
 I toured with Mark Haim Dance Theater's piece 'This Land Is Your Land' which was named "one of the most influential works in the past 15 years." -Dance Magazine.
 I have performed both nationally and internationally at the Southern Theater (MN), PICA's TBA Festival (OR), the Myrna Loy Center (MT), Dance Theater Workshop (NY), the Joyce Theater (NY), American Dance Festival at Duke University (NC), the Consumer Electronic Showcase (NV), Colegio San Jose (Barranquilla, Colombia) and in the ArtDanThe Festival (Paris, France).
 I choreographed and was a featured performer in 'Transition,' an absurd mix of stereophonic effects, live video, geometric movement and improvisation created by comedian/musician Reggie Watts and playwright/director Tommy Smith performed at On The Boards in Seattle.
 I have also danced with the Seattle Opera, Pat Graney Company, SOM Performance, Amy O'Neal, Greg Thompson Productions, Crispin Spaeth Dance Group, LeGendre Performance, Scott Powell Performance, Deborah Wolf, Fae Rose Phalen, Rainbow Fletcher, the Castaways, Hypernova Contemporary Dance Company, Randy Phillips, Diana Cardiff, Sara Jinx, Andrew Schneider and more.
 I was featured in two Macklemore & Ryan Lewis music videos 'And We Danced' and 'Thrift Shop.'
 Other film work includes Karn Junkinsmith's 'Night Falls on Jack and Cleo,' Vockah Redu's 'Fantahsea,' Kris Orlowski's 'Pieces We Are,' and the Wimps' 'Dump.'
 I have performed live with a few bands including the Art Martyrs Relief Society, the Young Evils and Vockah Redu & the Cru.

 Teaching At UPrep I create and teach semester long dance and yoga courses for students in grades 6-12.
-I recently designed and taught two intensive, full day 3-week courses: Choreography and Art Lab.
+I recently designed and taught 3 intensive, full day 3-week courses: Choreography, Yoga On and Off the Mat & Art Lab.
 Choreography class focused on skills in composition and dance building, culminating in a performance of original works for students in grades 7-12.
+Yoga On and Off the Mat explored yoga philopshy, the 8 limbs, asana, pranayama, meditation, mindfulness practices and more for students 9-12 grades.
 Art Lab explored the creative process through the intersections of dance, theater, visual art, writing and mindfulness for students in grades 7 and 8.
 In January of 2020 I developed and co-taught an interdisciplinary course in collaboration with the Colegio San Jose school in Barranquilla, Colombia exploring culture, dance and identity for students in grades 10-12.
 In April of 2018 I travelled with UPrep's Global Programs department to Gabarone, Botswana where I co-led a cultural exchange program for teenagers including camping in Chobe National Park, learning marimba at the Maru-A-Pula School and exploring one of the 7 wonders of the world, Mosi-oa-Tunya or Victoria Falls, in Zimbabwe.